Causes and risk factors of testicular cancer

 Carcinoma in situ (CIS)

-CIS is sometimes found when you have a biopsy of the testicle.
-For example, you may have a biopsy to investigate infertility (being unable to have children).
+CIS is sometimes found after having a biopsy of the testicle – for example, to investigate infertility (being unable to start a pregnancy).

 Treatment for CIS may include: